NaveenKumar56/anki-note-companion/README.md

 A smart note-taking sidebar for Anki that uses Google Gemini to refine your study notes.

-## Manual Installation (Windows)
+## Part 1: Run the Web App (Required)

 1.  **Install Node.js**
     Download the LTS version from [nodejs.org](https://nodejs.org/).

 2.  **Install Dependencies**
-    Open a terminal (Command Prompt or PowerShell) in this folder and run:
+    Open a terminal in this folder and run:
     ```bash
     npm install
     ```